brossignol/MTGO-OCR-Challenge-Project/README.md

+# Notice
+  This project is outdated.
+You may consider [MTGO-log-parser](https://github.com/brossignol/MTGO-log-parser) before, which retrives the same information based on the mtgo.exe logs.
+It is easier to use and doesn't have the OCR reading issues.

 # MTGO-OCR-Challenge-Project
   This forked version implements reading of the standings.
-It is currently in use for Vintage MTGO challenges parsing.
+It was used for Vintage MTGO challenges parsing.
   More info at [MTGO Vintage Discord](https://discord.gg/2eVcsjK).

   This uses OCR to assist with data collection of MTGO challenges and other high stake events.